avinashaureatelabs/Demo-content/README.md

 - This extension includes pre-configured settings for 25+ most popular SMTP providers.
 - This extension provides you with a feature to track all sent emails by inserting email log.

-Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-enhanced-smtp/">Kiwi Commerce Ltd</a>
+Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-enhanced-smtp/" target="_blank">Kiwi Commerce Ltd</a>

 ## Where will it appear in the Admin Panel